HDR Information, Resources and Policy

 - All proofreading or copy-editing services are provided by those with relevant postgraduate experience, publications, and/or professional experience and should be checked independently by the candidate to his or her satisfaction.

 - Fees for this service may include sliding scales and vary according to whether English is a first ("native") or a second ("foreign") language.
-This needs to be discussed beforehand with any of the proof-readers & copy-editors.
+Discuss pricies beforehand with any of the proof-readers or copy-editors.

 Resources for Completed Candidates

 - Completed candidates are eligible for Alumni membership.
 Full details on the application process are available on the Alumni website.
-Membership provides free access to the library for 12 months and for those who wish to continue using the library facilities, there is a yearly fee after that.
+Membership provides free access to the library for 12 months.
+If you wish to continue using the library facilities, there is an annual.
 All details relating to library benefits via alumni membership can be found on the library website.

-- It is possible to create a lifetime 'research' email address when you have completed your Higher Degree studies.
+- You can also create a lifetime 'research' email address when you have completed your Higher Degree studies.
 For further information on how to set this up please go to the IT Help webpage

 HDR Seminar Requirements